gdbooks/TileBasedGamesInOpenTK/Chapter17.md

     public PointF Position = new PointF(0.0f, 0.0f);
     public PointF Velocity = new PointF(0.0f, 0.0f);

+    // Eventually everything that renders as a square
+    // is going to ned access to its area.
+Adding a Rect
+    // getter is a good habit to get into public Rectangle Rect {
+        get {
+            return new Rectangle( (int)Position.X - 5, (int)Position.Y - 5, 10, 10 );
+        }
+    }

     public Bullet(PointF pos, PointF vel) {
         Position = pos;
         Velocity = vel;